pfrazee/pauls-electron-rpc/README.md

 The `options` may include a `timeout`, to specify how long async methods wait before erroring.
 Set to `false` to disable timeout.
+You can also set `options.noEval` to disable the eval usage in error-creation.

 ## Readable Streams